 CROYDON COMMON FOOTBALL CLUB

 The club toured Sweden in May and June 1912 and played six matches in just eight days.
+The tour was at the invitation of the Swedish Football Association, who met all the costs of the trip.
 The results were:

 |Monday 27 May||Walhalla, Gothenberg||Gothenberg Combination||2-1||2-2||Hartness (2)|